 I have momentarily forgotten who I am speaking to, and am immediately mortified.
 It’s probably not the best thing to say to a porn star over webcam.

-Stoya, however, is no ordinary porn star – if, indeed, such a thing exists.
+Stoya, however, is no ordinary porn star – if, indeed, such a thing exists, you won’t see her on the commonly viewed porn sites like watch my gf sex.
 Certainly she defies the archetype of the blonde-haired pin-up that that we have come to expect.
 A self-described “pasty young woman” with “wiry limbs”, she is actually about as far from the stereotype of a porn star as it’s possible to be – though of course she is still, by any conventional beauty standards, extremely attractive (Paper magazine described her as “the Kim Kardashian of porn, if Kim Kardashian was an edgy art student”).
 Profiled everywhere from Paper to Vice, and with bylines in the New York Times, she has recently published a book entitled Philosophy, Pussycats and Porn.
 She was also a contributor to the inaugural issue of the first peer-reviewed academic journal on pornography.

 Talking to Stoya, I am struck by the extent of the responsibility she is made to bear for social issues.
 Feminism, sexual education – these are weighty responsibilities

 I ask Stoya about the extent to which her atypical appearance has allowed her to cross over from the fringe world of porn right into the mainstream.
 She asks how familiar I am with the concept of respectability politics.
 I tell her I’m not.